 Reflective and reminiscent, this piece illuminates an important narrative within the redwood story – one that gives voice to their closest human relatives, who stood in the periphery watching the trees live on and on.

 Read more of Greg Sarris’ essay, The Ancient Ones, in the new book, The Once and Future Forest, which commemorates the 100th anniversary of Save the Redwoods League.
-This limited edition book is available for purchase and Save the Redwoods League supporters can get a 25% discount when they order online and use the code ME1FT.
-Visit SaveTheRedwoods.org/Heyday to order today.
+Visit SaveTheRedwoods.org/Heyday to order your copy of this limited edition book today.